-Kangaroos give birth to a joey by moving into the birth position.
-The mother intensifies cleaning the pouch and belly area until the newborn pops out of the birth canal.
+Kangaroos give birth to a joey by moving into the birth position and intensifying cleaning of the pouch and belly area until the newborn pops out of the birth canal.
 The newborn must then climb independently into the pouch where it attaches to the teat.
-The newborn is blind at birth, without fur, just 2.5 cm (1 in) tall and only 1 g (0.03 oz) in weight.
+Despite being blind at birth and without fur, the newborn is able to survive and thrive.
+At birth, it measures only 2.5 cm (1 in) tall and weighs just 1 g (0.03 oz).

 Giving birth to a baby kangaroo does not happen unprepared.
 What happens before the birth of a kangaroo?

 Birth preparations start a few hours before giving birth to a young.
 An imminent birth is especially recognizable by the constant grooming.
 The kangaroo cleans the pouch and the area around the opening of the birth canal.